naunauyoh/design-patterns/README.md

 # design-patterns

-a study of design pattern implementation
+a study of design pattern idiomatic implementation in modern renditions of languages for McGill COMP 303

 ## Table of Which Patterns Apply to Which Languages